Council-of-DAOs/F5-Distributed-decision-making/Project-Catalyst/Proposal/README.md

 # Detailed plan (not required) - Fill in here any additional details

-WADA (West Africa Decentralized Alliance) - https://wadaliance.org/, NFT-DAO- https://nft-dao.org/ and Proof of Africa - https://poapool.com/ have expressed interest in being part of A Council of Catalyst DAOs
+WADA (West Africa Decentralized Alliance) - https://wadaliance.org/, NFT-DAO- https://nft-dao.org/ and Proof of Africa - https://poapool.com/ have expressed interest in being part of A Council of Catalyst DAOs.

 We plan to form a council with these founder DAOs which will build a platform together where we can share our living experience of decentralised organisation with the Catalyst community.

 **Phase 1:** Organise: Form council of Catalyst DAOs – create a platform, share research, etc. – Fund 5